Hardware-in-the-

 We create models for HIL

 HIL (Hardware-in-the-Loop) is a real-time simulation environment.
 Due to specialized stands on which the mathematical model of the control object works in real time and DUT (Device under Test) is connected to this stand and controls the object model.
+The object is a controller or control unit.

 You can easily run thousands of different scenarios to properly test and improve your controller without the cost and time required by real physical testing.